Archie Knox

-Archibald Knox (born 1 May 1947) is a Scottish football player and coach.
+Archibald Gall Knox (born 1 May 1947) is a Scottish football player and coach.
 He was most recently the assistant manager of Aberdeen until leaving the club in March 2013.

 Knox worked with Alex Ferguson as an assistant manager at Aberdeen and Manchester United, and with Walter Smith at Rangers and Everton.

 Playing career

 As a player, Knox played in his native Scotland, featuring for Forfar Athletic (twice), St Mirren, Dundee United and a short spell with Montrose.
 During his time with Dundee United, Knox was a runner-up in the 1974 Scottish Cup final, his only honour as a player.

 Managerial career

 Knox's first managerial role came in a player-manager capacity when he returned to first club Forfar in 1976, spending four years in the dual role.
 In 1980, Knox became assistant to Alex Ferguson at Aberdeen, helping the team to two Scottish Cups, the European Cup Winners' Cup and subsequent European Super Cup in his three years with the Dons.
 In 1983, Knox returned to management with Dundee, where he would spend two-and-a-half years, with a best finish of sixth place in 1984–85 and 1985–86, narrowly missing out on UEFA Cup qualification.
-A short spell back at Aberdeen followed, before following Ferguson to Manchester United in 1986, where he stayed until April 1991.
+There then followed a short spell back at Aberdeen, where he was made co-manager so Ferguson could fulfil his duties as Scotland manager.
+He went on to join Ferguson at Manchester United in 1986, where he stayed until April 1991.
 At this point, Knox came back to Scotland, becoming assistant to Walter Smith at Rangers, where the pair would enjoy six titles over the next seven years together.
 In July 1998, both men moved south to Everton, although their time was ended by March 2002.

 It was at this point that Knox's association with the national team began, with a three-year spell assisting then-manager Craig Brown.
 Short spells followed at Millwall and Coventry City (as assistant to Mark McGhee and Eric Black respectively) before returning to Scotland as Richard Gough's assistant at Livingston in November 2004.
 Knox again assisted the national team as a coach, helping at the Kirin Cup in May 2006.
 Knox was appointed Scotland under-21 manager in July 2006 following Rainer Bonhof's departure.
 In August 2007 he was appointed as Bolton's Assistant Manager by Wanderers manager Sammy Lee.
 When Lee left Knox was made caretaker manager for two games (against Arsenal and in the UEFA Cup against S.C.
 Braga) before Gary Megson took over.
 Knox remained at the club under Megson.